-The interval and count attributes may be used to specify the interval in seconds between displaying the I/O statistics, and the number of lines to be displayed.
+Use the interval and count attributes to specify the interval in seconds between displaying the I/O statistics, and the number of lines to be displayed.
 The actual interval may be smaller than the value specified if insufficient memory is available to record the statistics.